Kiranmalli789/X-SRAM-IMC/README.md

 remains close to precharge value and if A=1,B=0 RBL voltage is VDD and if A=0,B=1 then RBL voltage is 0 and by ORing the INV3 and INV2 we get the XOR operation of A and B.
-4.IMP Operation: This also achieved by forming voltage divider and INV1 implements ’A IMP B’.

 ## Simulation Waveforms